italia/Satosa-Saml2Spid/README.md

 wget https://sp.fqdn.org/saml2/metadata -O metadata/sp/my-sp.xml
 ````

-Otherwise the best method would be enabling a MDQ server in each frontend and backends configuration.
+Otherwise the best method would be enabling a MDQ server in each frontend and backend configuration file.
-See `example/plugins/{backends,frontends}/$filename` as example and consider to read SATOSA's official documentation
+See `example/plugins/{backends,frontends}/$filename` as example.
-for any further informations.

 ## Start the Proxy

 **Warning**: these examples must be intended only for test purpose, for a demo run.
-The following examples aren't intended for a real production environment!
+The following examples wouldn't be intended for a real production environment!

 ````
 export SATOSA_APP=$VIRTUAL_ENV/lib/$(python -c 'import sys; print(f"python{sys.version_info.major}.{sys.version_info.minor}")')/site-packages/satosa